phpwintools/wmi-scripting/docs/documentation/digging-deeper/the-config-instance.md

 ## Defaults

-The only default that is currently expected to be used is the default `Connection`.
-This is set to the local machine that `PHP` is running on.
+The only default setting that I'm currently outlining is the connection.
+If not defined then the default connection is the machine that is currently running PHP.

 ``` php
 # config/connections.php